-Medical wearables fall into two main categories:
+Medical wearables can be put in two general categories:

 Early Detection and Prevention